 Enabling Your Business Data for Power BI

-Getting insights into your Dynamics 365 data is easy with Power BI and the Dynamics 365 content packs.
+Getting insights into your Business Central data is easy with the Business Central apps for Power BI.
 Power BI retrieves your data and then builds an out-of-the-box dashboard and reports based on that data.

-Each content pack provides reports that you can drill into:
+Each app provides reports that you can drill into: